 As orders are created much more rarely than read, we might significantly increase the system performance if we drop the requirement of returning the most recent state of the resource from the state retrieval endpoints.
 The versioning will help us avoid possible problems: creating an order will still be impossible unless the client has the actual version.
-The client will be able to fulfill its request eventually when it finally gets the actual data.
+In fact, we transited to the eventual consistency model: the client will be able to fulfill its request sometime when it finally gets the actual data.
+In modern microservice architectures, eventual consistency is rather an industrial standard, and it might be close to impossible to achieve the opposite, i.e., strict consistency.